webbuilders-group/silverstripe-image-cropper-field/README.md

 ## Reporting an issue

-When you're reporting an issue, please ensure you specify what version of SilverStripe you are using i.e. 4.4.4.
+When you are reporting an issue, please ensure you specify what version of SilverStripe you are using i.e. 4.4.4.
 Also, be sure to include any JavaScript or PHP errors you receive.

 For PHP errors, please ensure you include the full stack trace.
 Also, please include your implementation code as well as how you produced the issue.
 You may also be asked to provide some of the classes to aid in re-producing the issue.
-Stick with the issue, remember that you seen the issue not the maintainer of the module so it may take a lot of questions to arrive at a fix or answer.
+Stick with the issue, remember that it was you who saw the issue not the maintainer of the module so it may take a lot of questions to arrive at a fix or answer.

 ## FAQ
 **Q: I can't find my image after creating it in the `file Insert Form`.
 Where is my new image?**